duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 FROM results
 ```

-This just computes the `SUM` of each value and the values on either side:
+This query computes the `SUM` of each point and the points on either side of it:

 <img src="/images/blog/windowing/moving-sum.jpg" alt="Moving SUM of three values" title="Figure 2: A moving SUM of three values" style="max-width:90%;width:90%;height:auto"/>